Wilsonville High School

-Wilsonville High School is a four-year suburban, public high school in Wilsonville, Oregon, United States.
-Part of the West Linn-Wilsonville School district, Wilsonville HS opened in 1995 and has grown steadily to its current population of just over 1200 students.
-It offers a wide variety of academic programs, sports, and extracurricular activities as well as a thriving art program.
-The student body makeup is 52 percent male and 48 percent female, and the total minority enrollment is 26 percent.
+Wilsonville High School (WVHS) is a four-year suburban, public high school in Wilsonville, Oregon, United States and is part of the West Linn-Wilsonville School District.

+History

 This is the first and only high school in Wilsonville.
 Before 1995, students had to either take a bus to West Linn to attend West Linn High School, or go to a neighboring town’s high school.
-Wilsonville high school was referred to as "high tech high" when it opened in 1995, Wilsonville High School was praised for providing network computers in each classroom and internet access for all students.
+Wilsonville high school was referred to as "high tech high" when it opened in 1995, being praised for providing network computers in each classroom and internet access for all students.

+Up until 2023, the school did not have a proper performing arts center.
+The auditorium was undersized and not properly equipped.
+A bond passed in 2019 for the district provided the funds for a 30,000sf expansion for the school, adding a 600 seat auditorium and a black box theater.
+The old auditorium space was converted to a career and technical education space with a wood shop and a robotics lab, along with a few general classrooms.

 Academics

 In 2016, Wilsonville High School received a silver ranking from U.S. News & World Report, and was ranked 7th in the state.
 Standardized test scores show Wilsonville above the state average in reading, writing, math and science.

+In 2024, 95% of the school's seniors received a high school diploma.
+Of 316 students, 300 graduated, 15 dropped out, and one returned for another year of school.